Thanks for @Zifius for the idea to use EE Full Page Cache hole-punching for todays #tweetorial (the EE FCP in 8 tweets).

 The placeholders/[placeholder]/placeholder node value is a unique string to mark the dynamic parts in the cached page

-placeholders/[placeholder]/cache_lifetime is ignored, specify a block cache lifetime in the container’s _saveCache() method if needed
+placeholders/[placeholder]/cache_lifetime use to be ignored, but not anymore.
+For older instances specify a block cache lifetime in the container’s _saveCache() method instead.

 Implement the container class and extends Enterprise_PageCache_Model_Container_Abstract.
 Use _renderBlock() to return the dynamic content.